 Top the quiche with more savory garnishes to bump the flavor up even more.
 With each slice you can add roasted tomatoes, parmesan cheese, and microgreens or sprouts on top.

 I love quiche but only when it’s cooked right.
 Often times it is overcooked and can become watery.
-To keep that from happening, use an instant read thermometer to ensure the eggs are fully cooked from the inside out.
+To keep that from happening, use an instant-read thermometer (the ThermoPop is my go-to thermometer!) to ensure the eggs are fully cooked from the inside out.